fyrox-book/fyrox-book.github.io/src/beginning/scripting.md

-# Editor, Plugins and Scripts
+# Installation and Project Creation

-Every Fyrox game is just a plugin for both the engine and the editor, this approach allows the game to run from the editor and enables editing of the game entities from within it.
+Fyrox is a compiled game engine, this means that your game needs to be compiled to native code before it can be run.
+Every Fyrox game is just a plugin for both the engine and the editor.
+This approach allows the game to run from the editor and enables editing of the game entities from within it.
 A game can define any number of scripts, which can be assigned to scene objects to run custom game logic on them.
 This chapter will cover how to install the engine with its platform-specific dependencies, how to use the plugins and scripting system, and how to run the editor.

 ## Platform-specific Dependencies

 Before starting to use the engine, make sure all required platform-specific development dependencies are installed.
-If using Windows or macOS, no additional dependencies are required other than the [latest Rust installed](https://rustup.rs) with appropriate toolchain for your platform.
+If using Windows or macOS, no additional dependencies are required other than the [latest Rust installed](https://rustup.rs) with the appropriate toolchain for your platform.

 ### Linux